TingnaW/Fail-safe-SPO-codes/README.md

 - A series of tests were performed on a **glider wing** in an environmental chamber to provide a data set suitable for this research, which is in the folder **`ModeShapeData`**.
 - The deployment of 36 candidate sensors is shown in Figure `SensorDeployment.jpg`.
-- The first four mode shapes and corresponding natural frequencies are shown in Figure `ModeShapes15_1_4.jpg`.

 ### `1ModeSExtraction`
-Codes in this folder can be used to extract the mode shapes as features for the next step.
+Codes in this folder can be used to extract features for the next step.
 The adopted features include the mode shapes and corresponding labels of structural states.
 1. **`MSExtraction_ModalIdentification.m`** will provide features for **modal identification**.
 Two criteria are considered, including the DFIM and the DFIMADPR.
 2. **`MSExtraction_DamageDetection.m`** will provide features for **damage detection**.
 Two criteria are considered, including the SSC and the SSCADPR.